 Chapter 8 Formulating a Research Question

 The first step in conducting a scientific study is to develop a research question; however, this can be a difficult process.
-Research questions can organize and direct the study, communicate the research's goal to the readers, define the study's boundaries and limitations, and inform the researchers on how to conduct the study.
-A good research question can serve all of these purposes, but developing a "good" research question is particularly difficult and time-consuming.
-A good research question should be coherent with the clinical or population health problem under investigation.
-Furthermore, the significance of study findings is determined by how well they address the research question; therefore, not asking the “right” research question can jeopardize the validity of the whole study.
+Research questions organize and direct the study, communicate the research study's goal to the readers, define the study's boundaries and limitations, and inform researchers on how to conduct the study.
+A good research question can serve all of these purposes, but developing a "good" research question can be difficult and time-consuming.
+A good research question should address the clinical or population health problem under investigation.
+Furthermore, the significance of a study’s findings is determined by how well it addresses the research question; therefore, not asking the “right” research question can jeopardize the validity of the whole study.

 Generally, the process of formulating a new research question begins with a public health or clinical problem that needs to be addressed.
-In health sciences research, most of the time, the rationale for conducting a research study is to address at least one of three issues: the existing evidence is scarce, the current literature contains conflicting evidence, or the evidence base can be improved (1).
-As a result, conducting a thorough literature search on the topic of interest is frequently required in order to formulate a good research question that is consistent with the rationale.
-In addition, the answers to the research question should be relevant to the specific problem that was identified, and supportive of the study’s rationale.
-In many instances, this requires narrowing and specifying the research question which begins as a broader and more general question.
-It has previously been suggested that using a PICOT (population, intervention, comparator, outcome and time frame) framework can help to formulate a good research question, resulting in better reporting quality from studies (2,3).
+In health sciences research, the rationale for conducting a research study is typically to address at least one of three issues: the existing evidence is scarce, the current literature contains conflicting evidence, or the evidence base can be improved (1).
+As a result, conducting a thorough literature search on the topic of interest is frequently required in order to formulate a good research question.
+In addition, the answers to the research question should address an aspect of the specific problem that was identified, and be supportive of the study’s rationale.
+In many instances, this requires narrowing and specifying the research question from a broader, more general question.
+It has previously been suggested that using a PICOT (population, intervention, comparator, outcome and time frame) framework can help researchers formulate a good research question and can ensure higher quality reporting in studies (2,3).
 A well-structured research question will guide the implementation of the study as well as the reporting of the results.
-A set of criteria may also be used to assess the quality of the research question and refine it as needed (2).
+The FINER criteria may also be used to assess the quality of the research question and refine it as needed (2).
 In this chapter, we discuss the PICOT framework and FINER criteria for developing a good research question in population and public health research.

 8.1.
-How to frame a research question using a PICOT framework
+How to frame a research question using the PICOT framework

-Formulating and refining the research question using the PICOT framework can be informative for determining which study design is most appropriate, what types of data should be collected and what types of analytical methods are most suitable to answer to the research question.
+Formulating and refining the research question using the PICOT framework can inform which study design is most appropriate, what types of data should be collected and what types of analytical methods are most suitable to answer the research question.
 The framework has many different variations, but the general framework for studies in health research is as follows:

 Table 1.
 Key elements and guiding questions for the PICOT framework